Table of Contents Contents

 Savings Bonds in Canada

 In 1939, Canada first introduced bonds.
 These were known as victory bonds.
 These remained until 1945 and were used to fund the war.
-In 1946, Canada then introduced the Canada Savings Bond program as well as the original Canada Payroll Bonds program.
-In 1996 the new payroll savings program was introduced.
-In 1997 the Canada RSP and the Canada RIF were introduced.
+In 1946, Canada introduced the Canada Savings Bond program as well as the original Canada Payroll Bonds program.
+In 1996, the new payroll savings program was introduced.
+In 1997, the Canada RSP and the Canada RIF were introduced.

-While these programs used to be available, you can no longer purchase them .
+While these programs used to be available, you can no longer purchase them.
 The RSP and RIF became unavailable in 2010.
 The CSB and CPB were available to purchase as of November 2017.
-That being said though, if you had purchased any of these before they were unavailable, you could still hold them until maturity.
-As of December 2021, all CSBs and CPBs should have reached maturity and are able to be redeemed.
+That being said, though, if you had purchased any of these before they were unavailable, you could still hold them until maturity.
+As of December 2021, all CSBs and CPBs should have reached maturity and be able to be redeemed.

 In order to redeem any Canada Savings Bonds or Canada Payroll Bonds, you just need to show your certificate to your financial institution.